 You can have the best cut of chicken in the world, and the perfect choice of wood chips, but if you can’t get your BBQ smoking down right then it’ll all go to waste.

 For barbecue you need to ensure that your meat is exposed to the smoke for long enough to lock in the flavors and scents emanating from the wood.

 This can be a challenge when smoking with charcoal, since the smoke from the coals can overpower the wood.
 However, if you can strike the right balance you’ll have the perfect smoked chicken.

 Pay attention to temperature

 The principles of low and slow are crucial for good barbecue.
 As the name suggests, this entails cooking meat at low temperatures over the course of several hours in order to slowly bring it to the perfect temperature.
-The reason this is so important is because the slow rise in heat allows the fat in the meat to render and infuse it with juices and added flavor.
+The reason this is so important is that the slow rise in heat allows the fat in the meat to render and infuse it with juices and added flavor.

-To do this right, you need to maintain a consistent temperature within your smoker chamber by controlling air flow to maintain a cooking temperature of 220°F/105°C for at least 2 hours.
+To do this right, you need to maintain a consistent temperature within your smoker chamber by controlling airflow to maintain a cooking temperature of 220°F/105°C for at least 2 hours.